lovett/notifier/README.md

 "nodejs" but not "node" (as is the case with Node.js packages on Debian for example), symlink `/usr/bin/node` to `/usr/bin/nodejs`.

-Next, you'll need 4 NPM packages installed globally:
+Next, you'll need 3 NPM packages installed globally:

-`npm install -g grunt-cli bunyan nodemon bower`
+`npm install -g grunt-cli bunyan nodemon`

 Then install the remaining NPM packages locally:

 `npm install`

-Next, install the bower packages:

-`bower install`

 The notifier server is configured via a JSON file.
 A default file is provided as `env-sample.json`.
 Copy this file to `env.json`: